wp-plugins/swipe-hq-checkout-for-jigoshop/readme.txt

-=== Jigoshop Swipe HQ Payment Gateway Plugin ===
+=== Swipe Checkout Payment Gateway - Jigoshop Extension ===
-Contributors: Optimizer HQ
+Contributors: Optimizer Corporation
-Tags: Swipe HQ Checkout, Payment Gateway, Optimizer HQ
+Tags: Swipe Checkout, Payment Gateway, Optimizer Corporation Requires at least: 1.7.3
+Tested up to: 1.7.3
+Stable tag: 2.0

-Allows you to use Swipe HQ payment gateway with the jigoshop plugin.
+Allows you to use Swipe payment gateway with the Jigoshop plugin for NZ and Canada Merchants.

 == Description ==